khakhalin/notes/keywords/system_interview.md

 Overall structure:
 1. Understand the problem, set the scope (5 min; ask many questions, know goals, features, numbers).
 2. Propose high-level design, and get a buy-in on it (longerst part, half of all time.
 For a 45 min interview, at least 20 min)
-    1. Start with defining a list of key features, and key constraints (non-functional requirements to satisfy: availability, consistency, speed, security, latency)
+    1. Start with defining a list of key features.
+Outline key use cases / scenarios we want to cover
-    2. Start with APIs (aka endpoints).
+    2. List key non-functional requirements to satisfy: availability, consistency, speed, security, latency
+    3. Describe key actors (in the simplest case, backend & frontend?)
+    4. Describe [[api]]s (aka endpoints) for each actor.
 Try to make them [[restful]] by default.
 First external, then internal.
 Review them.
 Don't allow feature creep at this stage.
 Maintain a list of talking points for later, don't deep dive or freeze tech assumptions too early
-    3. Data model and schema.
+    5. Data model and schema.
 Estimate data access patterns and read/write ratio
+    6. Propose techstack (only main idea)
 3. Design deep dive (remaining time, open-ended, usually explores only 1-2 aspects of the story)
     1. Identify potential bottlenecks, dangers (edge cases), constraints.
 Peak usage, hot users etc.
-    2. Scaling up
+    2. Addressing bottlenecks and scaling up.
+How would the techstack change
     3. Request (explicitly or implicitly) feedback, to check if the interviewer is expecting something in particular
-    4. For any problem, try to come up with at least two solutions
+    4. For any important problem, try to come up with at least two solutions
 4. Summary (wrap-up: very short, almost a memorable punchline)

 Key principles: